These are the faces of some of the US coronavirus victims - KVIA

 And yet, after a career of service, Knox had more to give.
 He had been retired for two years on September 11, 2001, but he sprang into action that day to help his country and his community.

-“He took his vehicle and all the gear that he still had remaining from his time with the FDNY and drove down to The Battery and made the trek from there all the way to Ground Zero,” his son, Zachary Knox, told CNN’s Anderson Cooper.
+“He took his vehicle and all the gear that he still had remaining from his time with the FDNY and drove down to The Battery and made the trek from there all the way to Ground Zero,” his son, Zachary Knox, told CNN’s Anderson Cooper on March 18.
 “And he was there for several weeks afterward.”

-Knox was still going to the gym as of a few weeks ago.
+Knox was still going to the gym a few weeks before his mid-March death.
 “He was a very vibrant 84-year-old,” his son said.
 “I think people decades younger than him had trouble keeping up.”

 Zachary wants his father to be remembered as someone who was “always very committed to being … just a man full of integrity.”

-Note: Correction: This story has been updated with the correct spelling of Erik Curren’s name.
-Curren’s father’s work history has also been corrected